English-speaking banker to be new Polish PM

 Polish media reported, citing PiS sources, that the switch was carried out on the personal order of the party chief, Jaroslaw Kaczynski, who said the government ought to focus more on economic growth.

-The 49-year old Morawiecki is a former banker who used to work for Spanish lender Santander and a former economic adviser to the opposition Civic Platform party.
+The 49-year old Morawiecki is a former banker who used to work for Spanish lender Santander and a former economic adviser to Civic Platform, a centre-right opposition party.

 He led a crackdown on tax evasion in Poland and channelled extra funds into welfare services.